 Lounge lazily about Laugavegur Street!

 Here’s a Final Pro-tip: You might be offered a drink called “Black Death”, a local liquor whose name and label were meant to discourage drinking.
-It’s had quite the opposite affect!
+It’s had quite the opposite effect!
 Try it ‘carefully’ with a fermented shark delicacy called Hakari, if you dare!

 Immerse yourself in Scandinavian decor at one of Reykjavik’s cosy hotels.
 Here are my three favourite places to stay when I’m in the city: